Best Known For

-On the same night as the last aborted drop, Neilson was also involved in a freight train terminal robbery, in which a security guard, Gerald Smith, was fatally injured.
+On the same night as the last aborted drop, Neilson was involved in a freight train terminal robbery, during which a security guard, Gerald Smith, was fatally injured.
 Forensic evidence again linked the crime to the Black Panther post office heists, but no connection was made to the Whittle kidnap at that time.
-It took police more than a week to discover Neilson's stolen getaway vehicle, which he had abandoned close to the terminal, in which tapes of Lesley Whittle's voice, and ransom drop instructions, were found.
+It took police more than a week to discover Neilson's stolen getaway vehicle, which he had abandoned close to the terminal, in which tapes of Lesley Whittle's voice and ransom drop instructions were found.

 profile name: Donald Neilson profile occupation: